 Some call it the wine of the South, and for many asking for iced tea to be unsweetened is an oxymoron.
 After all isn’t all iced tea sweet?
 Not so much any more, which makes brewing your own to ice an even better idea.

 For already iced or refrigerated tea, I find it best to make it unsweetened and then offer a simple syrup, honey syrup or even an elderberry syrup to guests if they want to sweeten things up.
+The local syrups I wrote about in this post from Alley Twenty Six in Durham NC are perfect for sweetening up a pot or cup of your favorite tea.

 Don’t WaiT-oolong to drink and enjoy…